autoreduction/autoreduce-documents/design/design-document.md

 - Admin dashboard passowrd is configured in `jetty-realm.properties`

 ### Run detection
 This monitors what runs are the latest one on the ISIS archive.

+#### **Responsibility**:
-It checks a lastruns.txt in each instrument folder, and if the number is newer it submits the difference in runs.
-The rest-api will then take care of finding the data location and submit the run to ActiveMQ,
+It checks a lastruns.txt in each instrument folder, located at `/isis/NDX<instrument>/Instrument/logs/lastrun.txt`.

+If the number of the **latest run** is newer, it submits the runs that need to be processed to the REST API.
+The api will then take care of finding the data location and submitting the run to ActiveMQ.
 #### **Current & new deployments**:
 Deployment uses `run-detection/deploy.yml`.